Thank you for visiting Rosie On The House, the online home to Arizona's longest running weekend radio broadcast!

 Water constantly draining into the field keeps it saturated 24/7.
 That draining will eventually lead to oversaturation.

-Septic System Dos & Don’ts
+Septic System Dos & Don’tsSeptic System Maintenance

 Want to skip the maintenance?
 Don’t!
 Filthy water can wind up back in your house.
 That’s a mess no one wants to clean up!

 2. Do – Locate new patios, driveways, carports, and concrete pads away from the tank and the leach field.
+These minimal distances are a part of your local building department codes and guidelines.

 4. Do – Call a pumping company to inspect the septic system every three to five years.
-Depending on how much sludge has built up in the tank, you may have to have it pumped, or have it pumped and cleaned.
+Depending on how much sludge has built up in the tank, you may have to have it pumped or have it pumped and cleaned.
 Pumping removes the liquid and the scum that floats on top of the water.
 Cleaning removes the sludge that settles on the bottom.
 The process will cost you a few hundred dollars.

-7. Don’t – If your property also has a drinking water well, don’t relocate the septic tank within 100 feet of the well.
+9. Don’t – If your property also has a drinking water well, don’t relocate the septic tank within 100 feet of the well.

-10. Don’t – Pour cooking grease down the kitchen drain.
+11. Don’t – Pour cooking grease down the kitchen drain.

-11. Don’t – Flush any household or personal products down the toilet.
-Because they’re slow to biodegrade, they can clog your system’s pipes, take up space in the tank and cost you more money when it’s time to clean your system.
+12. Don’t – Flush any household or personal products down the toilet.
+Because they’re slow to biodegrade, they can clog your system’s pipes, take up space in the tank, and cost you more money when it’s time to clean your system.

-Septic systems, like any system or equipment regularly used by homeowners, require an understanding of its functions and limitations.
+Septic systems, like any system or equipment regularly used by homeowners, require an understanding of their functions and limitations.
 Proper maintenance and use of your septic system can allow it to thrive for up to thirty years.

-Home Maintenance To-Do | #SepticSystem
+Home Maintenance To-Do | #SepticSystem | #SepticSewerCare

 ###